 artists statement

-My practice centers around surrealist and abstract oil paintings, containing a slowly evolving series of characters and symbols moving between interior and exterior worlds.
-Broadly autobiographical, the symbols are inspired by my domestic space and a formative interest in wiccan and pagan imagery.
+Broadly autobiographical, these symbols draw from my domestic environment as well as formative influences pagan imagery and female mythology.
 The symbols change in their hierarchical position as they move through differently stylized painterly scenes in an otherworldly or dreamlike manner.
-The work suggests a gentle oddness, without insisting on the strangeness of itself.
+The work suggests a gentle oddness, without insisting upon its own strangeness of itself.

 BIOGRAPHY